 - Choose smaller plates: Serve your meal on a salad or a dessert plate.
 Studies have proven that using a smaller plate helps with weight loss and portion control.

 - Sit down to eat: Turn off outside distractions, sit at the table, and focus on your food.
-You'll be able to slow down, enjoy your meal, and feel more satisfied from what's on your plate.
+You'll be able to slow down, enjoy your meal, and feel more satisfied with what's on your plate.

 - Check in with your breath: Is your breathing quick and tense?
 Is your heart racing?
 Take three deep breaths before you even think about eating.
 Going into a meal with an anxious mind makes you more likely abandon portion-control plans.